vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/04_vyAghraM_datvatAm.md

 <details><summary>Griffith</summary>

-id
-4.3.4    We break and rend the tiger first of creatures...
-4.3.4    We break and rend the tiger first of creatures...
+We break and rend the tiger first of creatures that are armed. with teeth;
-Name: Comment, dtype: object
+The robber then, and then the snake, the sorcerer, and then the wolf.
 </details>

 <details><summary>पदपाठः</summary>